 The athletic apparel and footwear retailer has evolved its business to rely less on discounters and department stores and more on its own stores and online during the pandemic.
 Its goal has been to position the brand on a more premium level next to peers like Nike and Lululemon.
 In April 2020, Under Armour detailed a new $550 million to $600 million restructuring plan in order to increase its profits and cash flow.
 Throughout the plan thus far (as of Q2 2021), the company has realized 483 million of pre-tax restructuring and related charges.
 For the third quarter, it expects to realize approximately 40 to 50 million in charges related to this plan.

 - Direct To Consumer Channel Sees Steady Growth

-Further, after taking a massive hit on the wholesale front in 2017, Under Armour decided to up its investment in its direct to consumer channel.
-Direct to consumer revenue has grown by about 4% since 2017.
+Further, after taking a massive hit on the wholesale front in 2017, Under Armour decided to up its investment in its direct-to-consumer channel.
+These revenues accounted for 40% of sales in 2020.
 The financials were driven by continued strong results in its international and e-commerce businesses.
-Further, DTC represented nearly 35% of the total global revenue.
 With continued efforts, we expect this figure to expand in the coming years.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE

 Below are key drivers of Under Armour's value that present opportunities for upside or downside to the current Trefis price estimate: